About The Winnipeg Humane Society

 The WHS does not like to have to euthanize cats and deals with heartbreaking decisions each and every day.
 This is our reality.

-Our goal is to be a shelter where we do not need to euthanize cats for space.
+Our goal is to be a shelter where we do not need to euthanize cats for resources.

 The elimination of euthanasia cannot occur until the cat overpopulation crisis is eliminated.